Explore things to do around Newcastleton

 - Traquair House Scotland’s oldest inhabited house.
 Hosts a brewery, fabulous café and lots of things to do.

-- Abbotsford House the home of Sir Walter Scott at Melrose, recently been upgraded and reopened by HM Queen.
-The gardens are stunning with new visitor centre perfect for gifts and a cuppa!
+- Abbotsford House the home of Sir Walter Scott at Melrose stunning gardens and new visitor centre perfect for gifts and a cuppa!

 - Dryburgh Abbey established in 1150, one of the oldest standing ruins in the Scottish Borders.